 The Middle Years curriculum model includes eight subject groups.
-At our school, we offer the following in each subject group.
+At XV.gimnazija, we offer the following in each subject group.

-Language and literature (former Language A) course is literature based.
+Language and literature course is literature based.
 Its aim is to engage students in the study of many aspects of the language and literature, developing the 6 skills: listening, speaking, reading, writing, viewing and presenting.
 It also offers a study of a range of literary and non-literary text-types, writing styles and techniques allowing students to comment on the significance of any possible contexts, audiences, purpose, and the use of linguistic and literary devices.
-Our school offers English and Croatian as languages A.
+Our school offers English and Croatian as such courses.

-Language acquisition (former Language B) Our school offers English, French and German as well as Croatian for foreign students, as second language acquisition courses, offered at different levels depending on the students previous knowledge of the language.
+Language acquisition Our school offers English, French and German as well as Croatian for foreign students, as second language acquisition courses, offered at different levels depending on the students previous knowledge of the language.
 It is organized in six phases.
-Croatian as Language B is mandatory to foreign students, mainly at beginners' level.
+Croatian is mandatory to foreign students, mainly at beginners' level.

-Individuals and societies (former Humanities) subject group offers both geography and history as separate subjects in both years of the MYP in our school.
+Individuals and societies subject group offers both geography and history as separate subjects in both years of the MYP in our school.
 In both subjects students collect, describe and analyse data used in studies of societies, test hypotheses, and learn how to interpret complex information, including original source material.